 - anisocoria, more pronounced in dark: dilatation lag.
 Examine in room light, dim light, and as the light changes....the Horner's pupil dilates a lot more slowly as the light is dimmed: the difference is most obvious in the first 5 seconds

 - Cocaine (or apraclonidine) separates normals: post cocaine ansiocoria >0.8mm, very likely Horners.
 4% cocaine prevents nor-adrenaline uptake...it dilates the normal pupil, but has no effect on a Horner's pupil.
 Iopidine 0.5% (apraclonidine and here) should dilate the Horner's pupil but not the normal pupil (unless the Horner's is very recent).
 Apraclonidine 40 minutes to work.
 Best to photograph before and after. (take 24 hours after horners starts to develop)

-- 1% hydroxyamphetamine (available from Moorfields Pharmacy) or 1% phenylephrine will dilate/mydriais in post-ganglionic Horners due to denervation hypersensitivity (wont dilate others).
-Cannot use within 24 hours of cocaine test. ?? use phenylephrine first.
+- 1% phenylephrine will dilate/mydriais in post-ganglionic Horners due to denervation hypersensitivity (wont dilate others).

 - there are different causes depending whether 1st, 2nd or 3rd neurones affected.